JaneliaSciComp/xarray-ome-ngff/docs/index.md

 This library includes two such "array wrappers" -- one that passes the input Zarr array through unaltered ([`ZarrArrayWrapper`](./api/array_wrap.md#xarray_ome_ngff.array_wrap.ZarrArrayWrapper)), and a more interesting array wrapper that wraps a Zarr array in a [`dask.array.Array`](https://docs.dask.org/en/stable/array.html) (['DaskArrayWrapper`](./api/array_wrap.md#xarray_ome_ngff.array_wrap.DaskArrayWrapper)).
 The array wrappers are designed to be easy to implement; if the included wrappers are insufficient for an application, you should implement one that works for you.

+## Extent of OME-NGFF support

+Only the [image pyramid specification](https://ngff.openmicroscopy.org/latest/#multiscale-md) is supported by this package.
+Do you want more extensive OME-NGFF support in this library?
+Open an issue on the [issue tracker](https://github.com/JaneliaSciComp/xarray-ome-ngff)